tranhoi199/PPL2019/README.md

 For your information, I receive **9.8/10** on average of 4 assignments.
 For particular **Assignment 1** and **Assignment 2**, I received a **10/10** grade.
 You can trust this source code if you beleive it.

-Documentations for the particular assignment, I already uploaded, you can refer it for more detail.
+Documentations for the particular assignment, I already uploaded, you can refer to it for more detail.

 If you have any questions, you can contact me via my email.